The Canyon State Roofing Glossary – Part 1

 Working with a Sun City roofer can sometimes be a little confusing because you don’t understand the words that are being used to describe your roof repair or new roof installation.
 You may also run into the same problem when you start googling information about your roof, and you get lost by the jargon used on the page.

 A truss is a framework consisting of several posts that provides the support for your roof.
-It also determines the shape of your roof.
+It also determines the shape of your roof, read more to find out the different shapes.
 Truss posts that have been damaged may be able to be replaced individually, depending on where they are.
 Some damage may require replacement of the whole truss, which is an extensive roof repair in Sun City that will require a whole new roof installation.

 A joist is a piece of wood or steel that runs parallel to the ceiling to provide support.
 If you go into your attic, you will see a floor of several joists to which the sheetrock for your ceiling is attached.
 Sometimes, joists can be damaged by water from a leaking roof.
 They can become rotted or moldy, and they will require replacing.

 A rafter is a beam that extends from the eave to the peak of your roof.
 Rafters form the top part of a truss, and they provide the base support for the roof.